ipfabric/docs/docs/integrations/index.md

 security.
 These integrations foster efficient operations, proactive issue resolution, and robust protection, crucial in the dynamic landscape of modern networking.

-!!! warning "Some integrations are no longer supported"
-    IP Fabric has **discontinued support and maintenance** for several integrations.
-    From now on, IP Fabric officially supports only the following integrations: **NetBox, Splunk, ServiceNow, and Python**.
-    Other integrations remain available **for reference and use at your own risk**, but they are **no longer maintained or supported** and may not function correctly with current or future IP Fabric versions.

 ## Maintained Integrations

 | Integration Documentation                                | Location(s)                                                                                                                                             |